Equity and Inclusion at Greater Public

 • individuals with identities already represented within the organization

-Since 2020, we have created formal job postings for all staff and contractor positions.
+We have created formal job postings for all staff and contractor positions since 2020.

 • Greater Public historically did not codify transparent and inclusive policies and procedures.
 This advantaged individuals who already shared cultural norms dominant within the organization.